ibm-cloud-docs/discovery/custom-config.md

 The characters `_`, `+`, and `-` cannot be used to prefix the `field_name`

 Numerical characters `0 - 9` should not be the suffix of a field name (for example `extracted-content2`).
-These field names will be indexed, but cannot be queried.
+These field names are indexed, but cannot be queried.